godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

 keywords: [Godspeed, Meta-Framework, installation, setup, project (service) creation, CLI, running project (service) locally, Swagger UI, API testing, helloworld, guide, tutorial]
 ---

-This guide provides a step-by-step introduction to the Godspeed Meta-Framework.
+This guide provides a step-by-step guide to install and get started with Godspeed Meta-Framework.
 It covers the prerequisites and installation process, both manual and using easy installation scripts.
-You will learn how to create your first Godspeed project using the CLI, run the development server, access the automatically generated Swagger UI, and test a basic helloworld API.
+You will learn how to create your first Godspeed project or service, run the development server, access the automatically generated Swagger UI, and test a basic helloworld API.
 The guide also includes troubleshooting tips for common errors and a walkthrough of the project's scaffolding structure.

 Whether you're having trouble with setup, configurations or understanding the framework, try asking [Godspeed GPT](https://chatgpt.com/g/g-Zsh9qhlGw-vishwakarma) or you can [access the FAQs in the Guides section](/docs/microservices-framework/guides)